SiddharthaPutti/UnderstandingNLP/basic_word_emb.md

     * One of the challenges every method discussed faces is OOV.
 One way is to remove all the OOV that are not in the corpus vocabulary or the fastText from Facebook takes care of words by their morphological representations, for example, the word "gregarious", is converted to n-grams representation of "gre", "ega"... etc,
     * we can use a pre-trained version of [fasttext](https://radimrehurek.com/gensim/auto_examples/tutorials/run_fasttext.html#sphx-glr-auto-examples-tutorials-run-fasttext-py) or train our data on fasttext using gensim.

+look at this amazing log by Lilian Weng on [embeddings](https://lilianweng.github.io/posts/2017-10-15-word-embedding/), I found this on 8/21/2023.